4mbl/notion-api-wrapper/README.md

 });
 ```

-You can also remove all properties except certain ones by using the `keep` option.
+You can remove all properties except certain ones by using the `keep` option.

 ```ts
 import { queryDataSource } from 'notion-api-wrapper';